“NAVAL OUTPUT OF JAPANESE SHIPYARDS IN 1914

 – Journal of the American Society of Naval Engineers, Volume 27, 1915

-From the wiki: “The Fuso-class battleships, Japan’s first super-dreadnaughts, were iconic Imperial Japanese Navy battleships, with towering pagoda-style bridge structures – a record 144-feet above the waterline – that were added during major reconstruction and rearmament work in the 1930s.
+“The Fuso-class battleships, the Imperial Japanese Navy’s first super-dreadnoughts and the first to be designed and built entirely in Japan, were iconic battleships, with towering pagoda-style bridge structures – a record 144-feet above the waterline – that were added during major reconstruction and rearmament work in the 1930s.
 Both ships in the class, the Fuso and Yamashiro, were armed with twelve 14-inch guns arranged in double-barrel turrets: two forward, two aft and two separated amidships.
 Launched in 1914 and 1915, respectively, the Yamashiro in 1922 became the first battleship in the IJN to successfully launch aircraft.
 Both ships were equipped to operate three floatplanes, although no hangar was provided; the Nakajima E4N2 biplane being the first to be deployed but replaced in 1938 by the Nakajima E8N2.

 “Fuso was considered the first modern battleship of the Japanese Navy, outclassing her American counterparts of the New York-class in both firepower and speed, and was considered the ‘most powerfully armed battleship in the world’ when completed.
 But, despite extensive modernization in the 1930s, both battleships were considered obsolescent at the commencement of the Pacific War in 1941.